RENEE MONTAGNE, Host:

 We have been talking a lot this week about what a volatile Wall Street means for the broader economy.
 In the next few minutes, we're going to consider what it could mean for you.
 NPR's Tamara Keith spoke to a few financial advisors.

-Mr. MICHAEL MUSSIO (FBB Capital Partners): When they hear the volatility, they're probably logging online into their accounts more frequently, which is probably not a great idea.
+MICHAEL MUSSIO: When they hear the volatility, they're probably logging online into their accounts more frequently, which is probably not a great idea.

 KEITH: The phones have been ringing more than usual at Mussio's office in recent days, particularly on those days when stock prices slid dramatically into the market's close.